The New Tiki

 the zombie tiki cocktail at flask and cannon

-Kurt Rogers, the proprietor of Flask & Cannon, Jacksonville Beach’s very own urban-themed tiki bar, began his own love affair with craft cocktails thanks to an experience while traveling.
+Kurt Rogers, former proprietor of Flask & Cannon, Jacksonville Beach’s very own urban-themed tiki bar, began his own love affair with craft cocktails thanks to an experience while traveling.
 After years spent pouring drinks for the locals at the beach bar Fly’s Tie, Rogers tasted his first proper Manhattan on a trip and never looked back.
 Inspired, he poured himself into cocktail culture, landing bar manager jobs at Restaurant Orsay and Black Sheep before opening Sidecar in San Marco and, most recently, Flask & Cannon.

 Perhaps in response to the rise of the craft cocktail and the adventure of the modern day speakeasy, tiki bars, with their laid-back, fun atmosphere, ornately garnished drinks and complete lack of pretense, are making a comeback.
 Recent takes on the concept such as Lost Lake (Chicago), Smuggler’s Cove (San Francisco) and Beachbum Berry’s Latitude 29 (New Orleans) set the tone for a new school that takes its cues from both classic tiki culture and the craft cocktail scene alike.